-The spirit of this book, ten years after the previous publication In My Father’s Foxholes and Footsteps, focusing on the memories and photographs of Cruz Rios, soldier in the K Company of the 87th Regiment of the US 10th Mountain Division in 1943/1945, follows the same motivations.
+The spirit of this book, the first edition was published in 2016 ten years after the previous publication In My Father’s Foxholes and Footsteps, is focusing on the memories and photos by Cruz Rios, Company K, 87th Regiment, US 10th Mountain Division in 1943/1945, follows the same motivations.

 Gothic Line Bloody Red takes life from another collection of color photographs which crossed the atlantic Ocean thanks to Stephanie, wife of William Ferguson in force, in 1945, to the medical detachment of 2nd Battalion, 86th Regiment which allowed us to use them for this book, and Val Rios.

 “Life must be understood backwards; but it must be lived forward.”

 “We can only be free when everyone is.”

 The Second World War has produced an infinite number of books, black and white films, images and documentaries.
 The heroic moments of those who survived, those dying and of those who died are catalogued by war correspondents, whose work was to astonish through their photographs.